Free Will and Determinism

 "Freedom" means the absence of constraint.
 A person in prison does not have freedom because his movements are constrained.
 A caged bird does not have freedom because its movements are constrained by the cage.
 People can also be constrained and coerced by threats of force.
 A person held at gunpoint is constrained because, although he wants to leave, he does not do so because he fears that he would be shot if he did.
 He chooses to stay, so we can say that it is his will to stay, but he does not stay of his own free will, because he does not stay willingly.

-"Free will" exists whenever a person's will is unconstrained and his actions are uncoerced.
+"Free will" exists whenever a person's actions are both chosen and uncoerced.
 A bank teller who hands over money because a robber is holding a gun on her is not acting of her own free will.
 She unwillingly hands over the money because she chooses to avoid being shot.
-It would be absolutely wrong to say she did it of her free will because she was not free to refuse the robber's demands.
+Thus it would be wrong to say she did it of her free will because she was not free to refuse the robber's demands.

 How is Free Will Related to Determinism?